ashuragi007-jpg/Collaborative-Story-Builder/docs/dataCollected.md

 The following information are stored when a user makes a story.
 - id: unique identifier for the story
 - title: the title of the story that user provided
+- author_id: the user id of the user that creates the story
 - description: short description of the story
 - content: text content pf the chapter written by users
 - created_at: a timestamp when the chapter was created.